BigMikeM/reacto-problems/tree-traversal.md

 - `depthFirstPostOrder`

-Each of these function will take a node of the tree and a callback that prints the node value.
+Each of these functions will take a node and a callback that prints the node value.

 ---